Getting ready for a big job interview?

 Action: I set specific hours where I informed my team I’d be working undisturbed on the proposal.
 However, understanding the importance of being accessible, I also scheduled short, regular intervals — about 10 minutes every hour — to address any urgent concerns.
 I also used “Do Not Disturb” features on communication tools and set up a temporary automated email response.

 Results: By establishing dedicated work periods while remaining approachable, I submitted the proposal on time and met the immediate needs of my team.
-The proposal was well-received, and we secured the client.
+The proposal was well-received and we secured the client, which provided an additional $250,000 in revenue to the company.

 Situation: In my previous role as a project manager, I was overseeing the launch of a new software feature.
 Initially, based on preliminary estimates, I projected a three-month timeline.